The amazing deals banks offer to dentists!

 Can I use this to build a property portfolio?

-Many dentists use the waived LMI to buy several investment properties with smaller deposits.
+Many dentists use waived LMI to buy several investment properties and very quickly build their portfolios.

 You can borrow up to $4,500,000 in total through one of our lenders and over $2,000,000 with another.